 - Techniques on how to recycle right, create jobs, improve the quality and quantity of recyclables and increase efficiency in local programs

 - New contacts in the recycling industry to network with and leverage new partnerships

 - Free resources available that you can customize for your programs

-- CEU Credits that can be applied towards NM Environment Department's recycling, compost, landfill or transfer station certified operators will be provided.
+- Earn six CEU Credits that can be applied towards NM Environment Department's recycling, compost, landfill or transfer station operators certification

 Program and Speaker Highlights

 Susan Bush (above), Principal at Circular Matters, will give the opening presentation focusing on defining recycling market development (RMD) and how it differs from other recycling-related efforts.
 Susan will present her research on historical recycling market development concepts, what proved to be effective and why, and bring that information into present day circumstances.
 Susan will outline how to approach and strategically plan for RMD, and describe how RMD fits with the circular economy.

 Attendees from Susan's presentation will take away information that will allow them to approach RMD in a thoughtful, strategic way.

 Susan possesses over 20 years expertise working in the diversion industry and specializes in sustainable materials management and waste minimization.
 As a consultant, she helps clients implement programs and policies to reach their particular waste minimization and recycling goals.
 Areas of expertise include materials market development, market analyses, program assessment and enhancement, policy analysis, developing waste and sustainable materials management plans, and developing professional certification training courses for recycling professionals.
 Susan has helped local, state and provincial governments, private companies, and industry organizations develop and improve their diversion programs.